What sort of hedge should I buy?

 Value For Wildlife

 Properly maintained, traditional hedgerows provide a substitute for lost woodland edge habitat for a wide range of wildlife.
 The RSPB estimates they now support up to 80% of our woodland birds, which are enduring fierce population falls.
 Properly managed, hedges planted with native species are rich in flora and fauna, and have been an important natural resource in our countryside since the Bronze Age.
+They're a vast and important pantry for all sorts of animals, from caterpillars to small mammals.
 Not only do dense hedges provide shelter and food for wildlife, they are also "wildways" - corridors allowing safe movement.
+For wildlife - as well as biosecurity - native hedging is best sourced in the UK, grown from British plants or seed - like ours.

 Planting A Hedge

 When buying whips reckon on 5 plants per linear metre for a stockproof hedge, planted in a double staggered row.
 A triple width hedge - a monster but sometimes done - would take 7 plants / metre.
 Rows are 50cm apart unless you want a looser "wildway" hedge.
-Most people use plant guards to prevent damage from rabbits in particular, but if you do use them please remove after a couple of years or so as sadly they aren't disposable and they will also interfere with the development of the plants.
+Most people use plant guards to prevent damage from rabbits in particular.
+These have only been available as photo-degradable until recently, which is a euphemism for breaking into small and smaller bits of plastic until you can't see them.
+If you use this type of guard please remove them after two or three years so they don't leave microplastic fragments in the soil.
+We are now offering biodegradable guards, which are a much better - if more expensive - option.
+We don't recommend using the woven plastic strips as as mulch; they're incredibly fiddly, don't biodegrade, and offer a perfect hideaway for a small army of voles to eat your new plant roots.
+It's very important to keep grass away from the young plants, however.
 Have a look at the resources below for more detailed guidance.

 Our Hedge Plants For Sale